TikhonJelvis/RL-book/book/chapter12/chapter12.md

 #### Vectors of interest in the $\bphi$ subspace

 In this section, we cover 4 Value Function vectors of interest in the $\bphi$ subspace, as candidate linear function approximations of the Value Function $\bvpi$.
 To lighten notation, we will refer to the $\bphi$-subspace Value Function vectors by their corresponding weights $\bw$.
-All 4 of these Value Function vectors are depicted in Figure \ref{fig:vf_geometry}.
+All 4 of these Value Function vectors are depicted in Figure \ref{fig:vf_geometry}, an image we are borrowing from [Sutton and Barto's RL book](http://incompleteideas.net/book/the-book-2nd.html) [@Sutton1998].
 We spend the rest of this section, going over these 4 Value Function vectors in detail.

 ![Value Function Geometry \label{fig:vf_geometry}](./chapter12/vf_geometry.jpg "Value Function Geometry")